Placement Settings

 - Start with defaults.
 Run a generation first with the default values and review the results.
 Only adjust if the output doesn't meet your needs.

-- Increase the class size cap if you have many pre-assignments or restrictions that limit flexibility.
+- Increase the classroom size cap if you have many required placements or restrictions that limit flexibility.

-- Relax the gender threshold if your student population has a significant gender imbalance — requiring strict balance with uneven numbers is often impossible.
+- Relax the boy/girl limit if your student population has a significant gender imbalance — requiring strict balance with uneven numbers is often impossible.

 - Tighten settings gradually.
 If you want stricter constraints, adjust one setting at a time and re-generate to see the effect.